About

 Rates

-• Pro bono cases and sliding-scale fee adjustments for clients in need are available on a limited basis, with up to one case every two months.
-Proof of income is required.
+Pro bono and pay-what-you-can for clients in need are available on a limited basis, with up to one case every two months.

 Where can we meet?

-• Virtually as long as you are located in Idaho, Florida, or North Carolina
+Virtually as long as you are located in Minnesota, Idaho, Florida, or North Carolina

 Licenses